Montana-Media-Arts/MART500/Syllabus.md

 #### Course Recording

-This serves as an explicit deceleration that all courses may be recorded.
+This serves as an explicit declaration that all courses may be recorded.
 These will then be available for further study at a later time by students of the course.

 ## Course Websites